Importance of Conditioning in Strongman

 • Heavy lifts performed while fatigued

-These events require both muscular endurance and cardiovascular capacity.
+These events demand both muscular endurance and cardiovascular capacity.

 Strength Without Conditioning Has Limits

-Athletes who focus only on maximal strength often encounter:
+Athletes who focus only on maximal strength often run into:

 • Rapid fatigue during medleys